 Browser Built-in Validator

-- Split the string once on the '@' symbol.
+- First, split the string once on the "@" symbol.
 The function rejects the email if there are not exactly two parts or if the local part is empty.

-- Reject the address if the local or domain part contains spaces, control characters, or two consecutive dots.
+- Next, it rejects the address if the local or domain block contains spaces, control characters, or two consecutive dots.

-- Require the domain part to contain at least one dot and ensure the final label has a length of two or more characters.
+- The domain part must contain at least one dot.
+The final label, or the part after the last dot, must have a length of two or more characters.

-- Iterate over every character.
-It allows ASCII letters, digits, and eight specific special characters in the local part.
-It also allows hyphens in the domain, but not as leading or trailing characters.
+- Finally, it iterates over every character.
+It allows ASCII letters, digits, and eight special characters in the local part.
+It also allows hyphens in the domain but disallows them at the start or end.

 function isValidEmail(str) {